Opened 12 years ago

 In all cases, we should allow the player to proceed if he really wants to, since some players are okay with some glitches and we also need to be able to test freely.

-comment:6 Changed 11 years ago by Alloc
+comment:6 by Christian, 11 years ago

 Well then ...
 Give me a list and I'll try to implement it ;P